 In addition to the physical symptoms of Oxycontin use, there are other signs that a person is misusing Oxycontin.
 There are several ways to tell if someone you love is addicted to Oxycontin.
 Signs include:

 - Filling multiple prescriptions for pain medications

 - “Doctor shopping” to find a doctor who will prescribe opioids

 - Stealing painkillers from other people or pharmacies

 - Frequently needing money, or engaging in illegal activities to get money

-If you or someone you know is struggling with addiction to Oxycontin or other opioids, The Recovery Village Palm Beach is here to help.
+If you or someone you know is struggling with addiction to Oxycontin or other opioids, The Recovery Village Palm Beach at Baptist Health is here to help.
 Contact us today to learn about the personalized, confidential services we offer to people who are ready to begin the road to recovery.

 FDA.
 “Medication Guide: Oxycontin.”
 United States Food and Drug Administration, August 2015.
 Accessed July 18, 2019.

 Centers for Disease Control and Prevention.
 “Understanding the Epidemic.”
 CDC, December 19, 2018.
 Accessed July 18, 2019.